He passed away on my birthday. Of all the days, right?

 I will never forget that moment for as long as I live.
 A few weeks later he passed away on March 7th, my birthday.
 It’s been 25 years and yet, when I’m asked what’s the greatest leadership advice I’ve ever received, it’s as if it’s been 25 days.

 Of course, the challenge with any advice is: what do you do with it?
 Advice is simply a collection of words unless you steward them with action.
-As the New Year approaches, I hope I can become a better steward of these words Mr. Polk gave me.
+I hope I can become a better steward of these words Mr. Polk gave me.
 It’s a quite a gift he gave me.
 And now, it’s quite a gift he gave you.